SwissOpenEM/swissopenem.github.io/documentation/admin/installation/ingestor.md

 ```

 {: .box-note}
 **Transfer.Globus.ClientID**: this should be set to the same client-id as the one you'll use in the next paragraph.
-You need to create a new client on `app.globus.org`, please check out the [following page]() for more information
+You need to create a new client on `app.globus.org`, please check out the [globus page]({% link documentation/admin/installation/globus.md %}) for more information

 {: .box-note}
 **Scopes**: These will include scopes for accessing the Globus Connect Server endpoints you want to interact with in the name of the user.
 Usually, you're only required to specify the following scope for each endpoint: `"urn:globus:auth:scope:transfer.api.globus.org:all[*https://auth.globus.org/scopes/[ENDPOINT ID HERE]/data_access]"` where you replace `[ENDPOINT ID HERE]` with the endpoint's UUID.